jeannille/cs5610_finalProject_angular_client/README.md

 Components Directory : Holds the HTML, logic of the components, and styling for each corresponding component.
 This is found in src > app

-Website Capbilities:
-create a user profile
-sign in and sign out of a profile
-search IMDB's database of movies
-save movie objects to your user profile
-fetch your list of favorited movies
+Website Capbilities: create a user profile, sign in and sign out of a profile, search IMDB's database of movies, save movie objects to your user profile, and fetch your list of favorited movies